-- Carrying extra weight affects your motorcycle's handling, braking and stability.
-Always ride at a safe speed for the load you are carrying. - Avoid carrying an excessive load and keep within specified load limits. - Maximum weight capacity P. 128 - Tie all luggage securely, evenly balanced and close to the center of the motorcycle. - Do not place objects near the lights or the muffler.
+- Model not equipped with Optional Passenger Seat Kit Never carry a passenger.
+Your motorcycle was not designed to carry a passenger. - Carrying extra weight affects your motorcycle's handling, braking and stability.
+Always ride at a safe speed for the load you are carrying. - Avoid carrying an excessive load and keep within specified load limits.

+Maximum weight capacity ≥ P. 133

+- Tie all luggage securely, evenly balanced and close to the center of the motorcycle. - Do not place objects near the lights or the muffler.